rtrussell/BBCSDL/README.md

 1. HIMEM-PAGE=128K with an additional 41K has reserved for CALL and INSTALL libraries and the CPU stack.

-2.  m0FaultDispatch is linked in by default.
-This license for this library is free for hobby and other non-commercial products.
-If you wish to create a commercial version of the program contained here, please add -DFREE to the CMakeLists.txt file.

-3. All programs in tests and the root filesystem have been tested and appear to work.
+2. All programs in tests and the root filesystem have been tested and appear to work.
 However, any remaining bugs are more likely to be related to the Pico port.
 As always this is open source with expressly no warranty provided.

-4. There is are known buffer overflows in the wrappers appearing in lfswrap.c which are triggered when a filename path grows to be greater than 256 characters.
+3. There is are known buffer overflows in the wrappers appearing in lfswrap.c which are triggered when a filename path grows to be greater than 256 characters.
 Please don't do that.

+4.  m0FaultDispatch is optionally linked.
+This license for this library is free for hobby and other non-commercial products.
+If you wish to create a commercial version of the program contained here, please add -DFREE to the CMakeLists.txt file.

 This project includes source from various locations with difference licenses.
 See the various LICENSE.txt files.